This article contains these free Project Meeting Agenda Templates

 For example, during a project kickoff meeting, there won’t be any updates, challenges, or progress to share.
 Instead, you’ll focus on introducing team members, providing background information, and setting goals and timelines as in this agenda:

 While a project will only have one kickoff meeting (hopefully!), it will likely have multiple project check-ins.
 Project check-in meetings cover deadlines, milestones, status updates, roadblocks, and more.
+In many ways, this agenda template is similar to a weekly team meeting agenda template.
 Here’s an agenda template to illustrate:

 Just as important as what is discussed in a project meeting is what isn’t discussed.
 These meetings aren’t a place to get project work done or share information that could have been in an email.
 Time is precious, so only schedule meetings when it’s absolutely necessary to get the project’s team members together.